 Houston National Cemetery Memorial Day Ceremony

-Veterans Affairs’ cemeteries across the U.S. will be hosting Memorial Day Ceremonies.
+Veterans Affairs’ cemeteries across the U.S. will be hosting Memorial Day ceremonies.
 The Houston National Cemetery, a VA cemetery, takes part in this nationwide initiative to honor fallen servicemen and women.
 Typically, an address is given by a native Texan of rank, followed by a parade of colors and the laying of memorial wreaths by representatives of Houston's veteran community.
 Both the Houston Mounted Police and the Houston Highlander Pipe Band have been in attendance in past years.
 For more information on the ceremony, click here.

 Weekend Fun For All